Exercise and Vagal Tone: How Movement Trains Your Nervous System

 Why Exercise Is a Vagus Nerve Supercharger

-Every time you exercise, you’re training more than muscles.
+Every time you exercise, you're training more than muscles.
 Your autonomic nervous system — particularly the vagus nerve — adapts to the demands of physical activity by becoming more efficient at shifting between sympathetic activation and parasympathetic recovery.
+The faster and cleaner that switch, the better you perform and the faster you bounce back.

 Athletes with higher vagal tone recover faster, sleep better, and experience fewer overtraining symptoms.
-This isn’t coincidence — it’s vagal neuroplasticity in action.
+This isn't coincidence — it's vagal neuroplasticity in action.
+The vagus nerve responds to training stimulus the same way muscle does: stress it appropriately, give it recovery, and it grows stronger.

 Aerobic Exercise and HRV